 Can you help with DNA testing for immigration at my embassy?

 For example, our Director is an American and is most familiar with American government regulations.
 Before 2005, third party agencies were involved in DNA collection for U.S. consular purposes.
 The Foreign Affairs Manual regulations on DNA collection were changed in 2005 preventing the involvement of third party agencies.
 Further changes since then have made the process even less flexible.
-The kits must be sent directly from the chosen AABB accredited laboratory to the relevant consular section and the samples must be taken by a panel physician or a technician under the panel physician’s supervision on site at the consulate.
+The standard procedure is that kits must be sent directly from the chosen AABB accredited laboratory to the relevant consular section and the samples must be taken by a panel physician or a technician under the panel physician’s supervision on site at the consulate.
 The relevant regulations appear in 7 FAM 1100 Appendix A.

 There are a lot of countries in this world, and many have their own regulations.
 Others have minimal regulations.
 These regulations can change.
 Therefore, we simply ask that you contact your embassy first, if your intention is for immigration purposes instead of your own knowledge.

 We have performed "Chain of Custody" DNA sample collections for legal purposes, a process which is much more complicated than the "personal" test, and more expensive.